Who Is This Credit Card Best For?

 - Access to a Gap Silver customer service hotline

 The Gap Visa Card is issued by Synchrony Bank, and that’s the bank you’ll work with if you have issues or questions about your account.
-Synchrony Bank fell behind all major credit card companies in J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study.
-Synchrony ranked 10th out of 11 banks, scoring 780 points on a 1,000-point scale.
-For comparison, the national average is 806.
+Synchrony Bank ranked seventh out of 11 in J.D.
+Power’s 2020 U.S. Credit Card Satisfaction Study.
+The bank scored 800 points on a 1,000 point scale — 10 points below the national average of 810.

 To monitor your Gap Visa Card transactions and make payments, you can use the Synchrony mobile app.
 You can also manage the rewards you earn in your online Gap account or the Gap mobile app.

 This is a pretty basic card when it comes to security features.
 Like many other cards these days, the Gap Visa card is protected by EMV chip card technology, and Synchrony has a zero-liability policy that means you won’t be responsible for unauthorized charges.
-However, unlike some other credit card companies, Synchrony doesn’t offer the ability to lock your card if it’s misplaced or stolen.
-Nor does it offer access to your credit scores or credit report monitoring—features that are also becoming common among credit cards.
+Synchrony also offers access to your credit scores, though it doesn't offer credit report monitoring nor the ability to lock your card if it's misplaced or stolen—features that are also becoming common among credit cards.

 Gap Visa Card Fees